chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 related_publications: false
 ---

-We compiled, counted, characterized, and visualized claims to globality across texts published in 970 leftist magazines issues published in Montreal from the mid-1960s to the mid-1970s, including _Revue Parti Pris_, _Cité Libre_, and _Québec-presse_.
+We compiled, counted, characterized, and visualized claims to globality across texts published in 970 issues of indepedent magazines published in Montreal from the mid-1960s to the early 2000s, including _Revue Parti Pris_, _Cité Libre_, and _Québec-presse_.
 We prototyped the project on the 40 existing issues of _Revue Parti Pris_, iteratively experimenting with named entity recognition and topic modeling.

 ## Introduction

 Where in the world for Quebec?
-From the 1960s to the 1990s, some writers argued that Quebec was part of Latin America.
-One writer argued that the most northern pole of Latin America.
-Others compared Quebec to Vietnam.
+From the 1960s to the 1990s, writers like Jacques Berque argued that Quebec was the most northern pole of Latin America.
+Pierre Vallières and others compared Quebec to Vietnam.
 Jean-Daniel Lafond imagined Quebec as being Caribbean.
 He and others imagined Montreal being an island in the Caribbean Sea and the counterpart to Martinique.

 “It could very well be that this long-lost kinship is inscribed in an ancient miscegenation and in a clandestine creoleness that secretly unites the North and the South of the other America, of which only a few traces remain that only rare geographers can read and some signs that only poets still know how to decipher.
 So the old maps of the 17th century used to say: ‘South of Anticosti begins the Caribbean Sea…” (Jean-Daniel Lafond, _La Manière n_gre ou Aimé Césaire, chemin faisant_, 1993, pp 13, my translation)